jai-the-seeker/musings/_posts/2020-03-26-wlakthrough.markdown

 Once we land on the home page, we find that it is a wordpress site but the layout is not properly formatted.
-It happens because the webpages are not able to resolve the links.
-In order to overcome this challenge, we need to make an entry into the hosts file of our Kali PC.
+It happens because the webpages are not able to resolve the links for the stylesheets.
+In order to overcome this challenge, we need to reslove the domain name with the IPaddress.
+For this we will make an entry into the hosts file of our Kali PC.

 {% highlight console %}